Shaldag Unit: Known operations

 Shaldag carried out several missions during Operation Litani of 1978.
 One of its last missions was reconnaissance near Hasbaya.
 The unit crossed into enemy territory, came under fire, and a team commander lost his leg to a landmine.
 The company commander managed to retreat without further casualties or the loss of equipment.
 It took part in the 1982 Lebanon War, and assisted in Operation Mole Cricket 19.

 In 1984 Shaldag took part in Operation Moses in Sudan.
 In 1991 it took part in Operation Solomon: On May 24–25, under the command of Benny Gantz, Shaldag unit secured the airlift of 14,000 Ethiopian Jews from Addis Ababa to Israel.
 During the First Intifada, its operatives were the first to mount undercover operations in civilian disguises in the Palestinian territories, prior to the formation of the Samson Unit and Duvdevan Unit.

 During the 1982–2000 South Lebanon conflict, Shaldag took part in operations Accountability and Grapes of Wrath.
 It proved particularly valuable during the latter, when it helped quickly pinpoint Hezbollah rocket squads in time for the Israeli Air Force to take them out.
 It received the Chief of Staff Citation for its conduct in that operation.
 It also participated in the Second Intifada, and is known to have been responsible for the assassination of Yussef Abu Sway, a Palestinian militant who had taken part in shooting attacks against Israelis.
 During the 2006 Lebanon War, Shaldag took part in Operation Sharp and Smooth, the August 1 raid on Baalbek.
 Delivered by helicopters near Baalbek at 01:00, its troops proceeded north to the Sheik Habib neighborhood in order to arrest suspected Hezbollah operatives.
 En route, they encountered four Hezbollah fighters and killed them.
 A total of 19 Hezbollah fighters were killed, with no Israeli fatalities.

 In 2007 Shaldag was also reportedly involved in Operation Orchard, the destruction of a Syrian nuclear reactor.
 The unit is reported to have infiltrated an underground depot near the Syrian site suspected of being a nuclear reactor, in order to designate the target for the incoming Israeli fighters that destroyed it.

 During the 2014 Gaza War, Shaldag operatives assisted in uncovering Hamas tunnels, and provided support for IDF units operating during fighting in Gaza.
 Notably, a Shaldag sniper team supported Nahal Brigade infantry forces in the northern Gaza Strip.

+According to the Israeli Air Force's official twitter, Shaldag is actively involved in the Gaza war.